Where is Cedar Key in Florida - Gulf Coast Road Trip

 Cedar Key, Florida – An oyster story that ended with clams!

 In the early 19th century those bright stars would have been Fernandina, St. Augustine, Key West, Pensacola and a little protrusion into the Gulf known as Cedar Key.
 The major cities as we know them today weren’t more than a thought!
 This Florida road trip takes us to Cedar Key, one of the big commerce spots of the 1800s.

 Cedar Key History Makes A Great Florida Road Trip

-In fact, by 1865 Cedar Key was a major port and railhead for the shipping of wood, naval stores, fish, oysters and other goods.
+The fact is in 1865, Cedar Key was a major port and railhead for the shipping of wood, naval stores, fish, oysters and other goods.
 The Florida Railroad built by David Yulee ran between Fernandina (on Amelia Island north of Jacksonville) and Cedar Key with stops in between.
 Cedar Key history includes a period when the biggest commodities shipped worldwide was pencils made from the cedar trees around Cedar Key.
 By 1870 Cedar Key had 400 people.